fnngttrt/movie-barcode/README.md

 -w --BARWIDTH: Sets the width of each bar in the final image (Default: 5)

+--height: Sets the height of the final image (Default: same as src-video)

 -i --INTERVAL: Defines the interval where the frames get picked out of the video (Default: 1000 == every Second)

 --> If you use a long clip (more than 15 Minutes) i would suggest using a value around 10000